 The Ministry of Justice for China is also a regular contact, especially as the central authority for transmission of formal requests.
 Then the Supreme People’s Procuratorate, the prosecutor arm of the state.
 It is also an investigation agency for crimes of corruption committed by public servants, but the work scope will change soon as the anti-corruption function will pass to the Ministry of Supervision, co-badged with the Communist Party’s Central Commission for Discipline Inspection.

-Finally, we have a regular relationship with the People’s Bank of China, which houses China’s Financial Intelligence Unit for financial crime enquires and information exchange.
+Finally, we have a regular relationship with the People’s Bank of China, which houses China’s Financial Intelligence Unit for financial crime enquiries and information exchange.

 With those five key agencies, you can probably guess the role of the New Zealand Police counsellor is sometimes quite busy.
 We draw cases from China and New Zealand that need to be channelled through those different agencies for investigation.